Choreza/JConsolePlot/README.md

 you will get a graphic like this.

-If you are using Eclipse, you must Run JConsolePlot once, and then go to:
+If you are using Eclipse, you must run JConsolePlot once, and then go to:

      Run > Run Configurations > JConsolePlot